railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 * Sales Management (the :mod:`sale` module).

-For that, the configuration wizard should look like this:
+To get OpenERP to install these business applications, the Configuration Wizard should look as follows:

 .. _fig-oech03cfsimp: